green-fruit-2/reggaeton/README.md

 # reggaeton
 <a href="https://nbviewer.org/github/green-fruit-2/reggaeton/blob/main/notebook9359e46f9b.ipynb">Jupyter Notebook code.</a>

+<b>Note</b>: Change the location of the lyrics file to run the code.
+I ran
+this notebook in Kaggle, but the file location will be different for your machine.
+The following will likely be the location of your lyrics file: <i>../reggaeton/bad_bunny_lyrics.csv</i>.

 The aim of this project is to become well-versed in deep learning techniques, using Spanish music as the prime motivator.
 I anticipate key aspects of the project will include natural language generation, visual and audio GANs, and possibly music generation (admittedly I have less